natewatson999/node-virustotal/README.md

 ### Honeypot2Connection.getDomainReport()
 This function takes 3 parameters: a DNS address "without the protocol", a function to perform if a result is obtained, and a function to perform if an error is obtained.
 The two functions both take a single parameter.
 In the case of the first function, said parameter will always be a response object.
 In the case of the second parameter, this is an error object which may be an object of some kind.

+### Honeypot2Connection.submitUrlForScanning()
+This function takes 3 parameters: a URL for scanning "with the protocol", a function to perform if a confirmation is obtained, and a function to perform if an error is obtained.
+The two functions both take a single parameter.
+In the case of the first function, said parameter will always be a response object.
+In the case of the second parameter, this is an error object which may be an object of some kind.
+It submits a URL for the analysis queue.

+### Honeypot2Connection.retrieveUrlAnalysis()
+This function takes 3 parameters: a URL for scanning "with the protocol", a function to perform if a confirmation is obtained, and a function to perform if an error is obtained.
+The two functions both take a single parameter.
+In the case of the first function, said parameter will always be a response object.
+In the case of the second parameter, this is an error object which may be an object of some kind.
+It checks to see if the report on a given URL is done, and continues checking until it's done or an error happens.
+This can take hours, so DO NOT USE THIS FOR ANYTHING WITH A CLIENT RESPONSE!

+### Honeypot2Connection.retrieveUrlAnalysisWithRescan()
+This function takes 3 parameters: a URL for scanning "with the protocol", a function to perform if a confirmation is obtained, and a function to perform if an error is obtained.
+The two functions both take a single parameter.
+In the case of the first function, said parameter will always be a response object.
+In the case of the second parameter, this is an error object which may be an object of some kind.
+This does the same thing as retrieveUrlAnalysis, but it also requests that the URL in question be rescanned.

 ### Honeypot2Connection example

 ```